datasciencelabs/datasciencelabs.github.io/pages/projects.md

 ### Project Team
-Students may work individually or as part of a team.
-If part of a team, students will work closely with other classmates (a maximum of 4 students per team) on this project.
+Students may work in teams of 2-4.
+Students will work closely with other classmates on this project.
 Canvas or Slack can be used to find prospective team members.
-Students unable to find a team can work individually.
 In general, we do not anticipate that the grades for each group member will be different.
 However, we reserve the right to assign different grades to each group member based on peer assessments (see below).

 ### Project Milestones